 Specialty Electric Wheelchairs: These electric wheelchairs are designed for specific activities or sports, such as hunting, fishing, or off-roading.
 They may have specialized features such as all-terrain wheels, increased weight capacity, and more advanced suspension.

-When choosing an electric wheelchair, it is important to consider the user’s needs, preferences and the environment where the wheelchair will be used.
+When choosing an electric wheelchair, it is important to consider the user’s needs, preferences, and the environment where the wheelchair will be used.
 Consult with a healthcare professional and a mobility expert to ensure the best fit for the user’s needs.

 Drive System & Design Characteristics